A Reminder: To keep fighting. All lives can’t truly matter until black ones do too.**

 Sizing & Styling:

-If you’re between sizes or you’d prefer to wear the Connect Cord more like a looser bangle, please size up to the next available option.
+If you’re between sizes, please choose the one closest or if you’d prefer to wear the Connect Cord more like a looser bangle, please size up to the next available option.

 **At Bright Lights, we’re 100% committed to CELEBRATING EVERY WOMAN and